rtoal/ple/dart/README.md

 # Dart Explorations:

 To build and run Dart programs on your local machine, download and install the latest version of the Dart SDK from the [Get the Dart SDK](https://dart.dev/get-dart) page.
-You can also [Try Dart](https://dart.dev/#try-dart)directly in your browser.
+You can also [Try Dart](https://dart.dev/#try-dart) directly in your browser.

 Once installed, you can compile and run Dart programs from the command line like this: